activcam/ActivMotion/README.md

-# ActivMotion
+# Locker room alarm

-ESP8266 alarm system with "motion"-like webcontrol
-for use with ActivCam
+ESP8266 based alarm system, controlled by the ActivCam app for Android